 Tuition & Fees

 Tuition and fees are subject to change.
-Current tuition and fees are available on the Bursar's Office website.
-If you register for less than 5 credit hours, student fees are reduced to $366 in that semester.
+Visit the Bursar's Office website to view current tuition and fees.
+If you register for less than 5 credit hours, student fees are reduced to $372 in that semester.

 Online students pay the following fees: Connect UGA, Green, Special Institutional, and Technology.
 See UGA Tuition and Fees for the complete schedule of fees.